MatthewDavidBradshaw/AndroidTestingTools/README.md

 6. Perform actions and assertions on the ViewInteraction.

-Here is an example of an automated test for the MyCustomView class.
+Here is an example of an automated test for the MyCustomView class:
 ```java
 @RunWith(AndroidJUnit4.class)
 public class TestMyCustomView {